Governance & Board

 Why have you chosen to serve on the AACS Board of Directors?

 Passion and purpose.
-If I can find passion for something, because of its compelling purpose, I am all in.
-Having two sets of kids go through AACS with a decade age gap between them, I have the unique perspective of witnessing the positive influence of AACS for a second time including the blessing of the new lower school in Severn.
+If I can find passion for something because of its compelling purpose, I am all in.
+Having two sets of kids go through AACS with a decade age gap between them, I have the unique perspective of witnessing the positive influence of AACS for a second time.

 What do you do when you're not at AACS?

-I am Law Registrar at the University of Maryland Francis King Carey School of Law.
-In this role, I am responsible for the curriculum and schedule of classes, final exams, grading, record retention, FERPA enforcement, certifying records and graduates and leading the office.
-In addition, I serve on a Maryland State Bar Association (MSBA) section (Legal Education and Bar Admission) and a MSBA task force (International Law Committee of Business Law).
-I am also an elected member of the Staff Senate for the University of Maryland, Baltimore campus.
-Finally, I am a licensed attorney in the State of Maryland and Texas (inactive since 2000).
+Since 2013, I have served as the Director of Registration and Enrollment at the University of Maryland Francis King Carey School of Law.
+In this role, I am responsible for the curriculum and schedule of classes, final exams, grading, record retention, FERPA enforcement, certifying records and graduates, and leading the office.
+I have also served two terms as an elected member of the Staff Senate for the University of Maryland.
+I am a licensed attorney in the State of Maryland (inactive as of 2026) and Texas (inactive since 2000).
+Finally, I sang in an opera (The Elixir of Love) as a member of the opera chorus for the Victorian Lyric Opera Company in Rockville, MD.

 Tell us about your family.